newrelic-experimental/newrelic-alerts-cloudformation/README.md

 - [CloudFormation CloudWatch Alarm](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cw-alarm.html)
 - [CloudFormation CLI](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html)

-### Dire warnings
-- [Do not use this blog post as a guide/reference](https://newrelic.com/blog/how-to-relic/create-alerts-aws-cloudformation) as it points the Resource at the original, broken, zip file.
 ## Support

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.